patrick-bedkowski/BeerAdvocate-Data-analysis/README.md

 <h4><b>Which brewery produces the strongest beers by abv?</b></h4>

-To answer this question, we need to answer some questions that might direct us towards the answer.
-Let's plot a bar plot of abv value distribution among all beers.
+To find an answer to this question, lets begin with looking at a bar plot of abv value distribution among all available beers.

 <img src="images\abv_distribution.png" alt="breweries_abv_count"/>